billg-splunk/javashop-otel/README.md

 # Today we will learn

 Today we will learn the type of data ( In the form of a trace ) that an SRE or alert responder would send to a developer to then repair/fix software.
-We will do this with both Auto-Instrumentation data and Custom attributes, via Manual Instrumentation.
+We will do this with both Auto-Instrumentation data and Custom attributes, via Manual Instrumentation data.

 While we will be spending time Debugging code, ....
 Don't worry, ...there is no programming experience necessary, as our goal here is for everyone in the audience to understand how using Custom Attributes in Splunk APM @ Full Fidelity can accelerate Mean Time to Repair Software problems for our customers.

 Translated, Developers are High Cost resources, with high opportunity cost.
 Less time on fixing problems = more time for features.